The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Introduction

 The standard economic assumptions mentioned above include common priors, agents' rationality and platform's commitment power.
 They are shared by all prior work on incentivized exploration (with a notable exception of \citet{Jieming-unbiased18}).
 Likewise, we assume that rewards are observed by the algorithm.
 Eliciting informative signals from the agents (\eg via reviews on an online platform such as Yelp or Amazon) is an important problem that is beyond our scope.

-While we do not optimize absolute constants in the performance guarantees, several aspects of our results have practical appeal: we justify the usage of Thompson Sampling in incentivized exploration, reduce the problem to collecting initial data, calibrate expectations for how much data is needed, and obtain exponential improvements in the dependence on the number of arms and the strength of beliefs.
+While we do not optimize absolute constants in the performance guarantees, several aspects of our results have practical appeal.
+We justify the usage of Thompson Sampling in incentivized exploration, reduce the problem to collecting initial data, and calibrate expectations for how much data is needed.
+An informal take-away is that Thompson Sampling with a moderately-sized batch of initial data should be BIC.
+Our results on $n$-sample complexity feature exponential improvements in the dependence on the number of arms and (for the scenario with ``one known arm") on the strength of beliefs.